cbelvera/nvidia-hackathon_backup/README.md

 ## Prerrequisits

+0) Before you begin using AgentIQ, ensure that you meet the following software prerequisites.

+- Install Git

+- Install Git Large File Storage (LFS)

+- Install uv

 1) Clone the AIQToolkit repository.
 To do so, open the terminal inside the nvidia-hackathon project and run

 ```bash